skip to main content

 3.4.
 Other Transportation

 Travel by air, rail, taxi or other common carrier while on OntarioMD business will be reimbursable.
-The claimant is expected to use the most practical and economical means of travel.
-The maximum reimbursement is limited to economy class and associated ground transportation unless specifically approved by the CEO.
+The claimant should always chose the most economical way to travel - economy/coach class is the standard when flying, taking the train, or other public transportation.
+The maximum reimbursement is limited to economy class and associated ground transportation unless specifically approved by the CEO/CAO.
+Local public transportation including hotel/airport shuttles should also be used wherever possible.

 Documentation is to include the carrier's or travel agent's invoice/receipt and the purpose of the trip.
-Receipts and vouchers must be provided for all costs.
+Receipts must be provided for all costs.

 3.5.
 Accommodation

 Accommodation is reimbursable only when required during a business trip.
-The maximum reimbursement is normally limited to the OMA's negotiated corporate rates for a standard room except when such rates are not available within a reasonable distance.
+Employees must be a minimum of 40km from their home and unable to return home for the night due to OntarioMD work activity.
+The maximum reimbursement is limited to the OMA’s negotiated corporate rates for a standard room except when such rates are not available within a reasonable distance.
+Business expenses such as long distance business calls and hotel internet connections are reimbursable if they are incurred to provide business for OntarioMD.
+The least expensive means of such service should be used.

 Personal expenses may not be claimed.
 However, necessary laundry and pressing may be claimed if 3 or more consecutive days of business are required without an opportunity to return home.